ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 As with any of the other modes, cautions emerge when therapists overutilize or inappropriately and indiscriminately apply the instructing mode with clients.
 Because the instructing mode usually involves focusing on outcomes more than process, some therapists functioning in

-## CASE EXAMPLE Four point six The Instructing Mode
+## CASE EXAMPLE Four point six.
+The Instructing Mode

 Kay is a twenty-six-year-old woman who was severely injured in a skiing accident.
 She is paralyzed because of a spinal cord injury.
 Because she also had a hip fracture caused by the accident, her hospital stay was prolonged.
 I saw her as an inpatient for a period of four months.
 She is a naturally positive, strong, motivated, internally driven person.
 She had a creative outlook on occupational therapy and approached her goals in a systematic and self-disciplined manner.